 Alarmingly, no state bail statute specifically addresses police misconduct as a factor judges may consider for pre-trial detention, a problematic rubric since many charges are based on an officer’s affidavit of criminal activity.
 Other pre-trial matters, such as line-up requests, motions to suppress, and motions to dismiss that bear upon law enforcement conduct, should also examine misconduct records.
 Unfortunately, the supporting evidence for some pre-trial matters is in the most inaccessible location—the officer’s personnel file.

 These examinations largely do not occur because police misconduct records are widely inaccessible; this Article scrutinizes two roadblocks for full disclosure.
 This includes a critique of (a) prosecutorial Brady-Giglio policies; even though advanced by progressive prosecutors, the policies continue to prevent defendants from accessing records for timely pre-trial matters, and (b) state disclosure laws, which nearly universally preclude the release of valuable disciplinary records.
 Unfortunately, even the repeal of New York’s Act 50a—widely lauded by reformers—continues to shield a great percentage of misconduct records from disclosure.
 This Article concludes by offering suggestions on how we can dismantle these barriers and begin examining police misconduct at the several stages of a criminal case, not simply trial.

 discovery, prosecutors, evidence, witness impeachment, police misconduct, disciplinary records, Brady, United States v.
 Ruiz, Giglio, bail, wrongful conviction, internal affairs, suppression, criminal justice reform

 New York University Journal of Legislation and Public Policy

 Hendricks, Anjelica, "Exposing Police Misconduct in Pre-Trial Criminal Proceedings" (2021).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2828.